 The Colorado eviction notice forms may be utilized in the event that a tenant fails to pay rent when it is due or otherwise fails to abide by the terms of the lease.
 This form is called the Demand for Compliance or Right to Possession Notice.
-There is also a Form to provide notice to the tenant that the landlord intends to terminate a lease in a Month-to-Month Tenancy.
+There is also a Termination Letter to provide notice to the tenant that the landlord intends to terminate a Month-to-Month Lease Agreement.
 If the landlord has provided the required notice and the tenant fails to respond, the landlord may institute an action in the County Court in which the property is located.
-The landlord must file a Complaint (JDF-99) and a Summons (CRCCP 1A) with the court and pay a filing fee of $97.00.
-The tenant may answer the complaint using this form
+The landlord must file a Complaint (JDF-99) and a Summons (CRCCP 1A) with the court and pay a filing fee.
+The tenant may reply to the complaint using the Answer Form.

 Types of Notices